sf105/sttp-book/tdd.md

 This simplicity means that we create the simplest implementation that solves the problem and we start with the simplest possible test case.
 After we wrote the code that makes the test pass, it is time to refactor the code we just made.

-{% assign todo = "Missing a video about how TDD works here" %}
+{% set todo = "Missing a video about how TDD works here" %}
-{% include todo.html %}
+{% include "includes/todo.md" %}

 TDD has some advantages: